Hoybaby/React-ECommerce/README.md

 <h1>Products</h1>

 <p>Was able to find pictures that would be able to display my "products" onto the webpage.
 Finding the right images help and I will user a similar process with the categories components with this.
 I will create a general component that will have another component that will cycle through the JavaScript object.<p>

+Backend

+<p>First I wanted to create a new brance so I can host all the work thats related to the backend in this seperate branch.
+This also prevents me from pushing code that might not work with the main branch so it safeguards my already working code.
+First I had to do an npm init -y to get the basic packages then install some packages with npm i.
+The packages I used at the moment are (mongoose, dotenv, express and nodemon).
+After installing all the packages, it is best to create a simple server with express which doesn't take a lot of lines to code.
+When succesfull i can create the mongoDB connection which as well, doesn't take long to make.
+IT IS IMPORTANT to hide the connection information to prevent others in getting access to information that can be tricky.
+This is done with the package dotenv which enables the application to use the hidden information in a ".env" file which is an enviromental variable on my machine.</p>

+<p>After creating the connection to mongoose, I want to set up the models for all the CRUD application I will be doing first.
+This can be done with by making a models folder and then creating a file that will first import mongoose then use " new mongoose schema".
+If done correctly, it can be testied with the postman to the endpoint I created early for "auth".
+The auth enpoint will take in the data I used from postman and send it through the schema which in then sent to my database collection.
+Before I was running into an error and I noticed that I was not exporting the module correct and had a typo.</p>